COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Experiments

 In the pre-training dataset, we only retain the item images and the click labels.
 All other information, such as item title, item price, user properties, and even the query by the users are dropped.
-There are three reasons to drop additional information: First, since we want to learn the visual interest of the users, we need to avoid the case that the model relies on additional information to make prediction, which may hinder the model from learning useful visual information.
-Secondly, these additional training data may cause a significant increase in training time.
-For example, to train with text information, we need to introduce an NLP backbone network (e.g., BERT), which is parameter intensive and will significantly slow the training.
-Thirdly, we found that introducing text information will improve the performance of the pre-training task, but the effect on the downstream is marginal.
-The reason is that all the information is given in the downstream task.
-Thus, the additional information learned by the model is useless.
-We report the experimental results of training with text information in \refsec{sec:train_with_clip}.
+We report the experimental results of training with text information in \refsec{sec:train_with_clip}, which indicates that additional information is unnecessary.